rdyro/torch2jax/README.md

 Caveats:

-- `jax.hessian(f)` will not work since it uses forward differentiation, but the same functionality can be achieved using `jax.jacobian(jax.jacobian(f))`
+- `jax.hessian(f)` will not work since `torch2jax` uses forward differentiation, but the same functionality can be achieved using `jax.jacobian(jax.jacobian(f))`
-- the automatic gradient definition currently relies on evaluating the PyTorch function to get output shapes:
-  - valid example arguments as PyTorch tensors must be provided
-  - input shapes are fixed for one wrapped function and cannot change, use `torch2jax_with_vjp` again if you need to alter the input shapes
+- input shapes are fixed for one wrapped function and cannot change, use `torch2jax_with_vjp/torch2jax` again if you need to alter the input shapes
 - in line with JAX philosphy, PyTorch functions must be non-mutable, [torch.func](https://pytorch.org/docs/master/func.html) has a good description of how to convert e.g., PyTorch models, to non-mutable formulation

 # Timing Comparison vs `pure_callback`